-The ballast container and its identification and security markings must be visually accessible by the observer during driver changes.
+Occupants and their corresponding ballast will be identified with unique identification tags.
+The tags on the ballast carried by the solar car must match the tags on the occupant at all times.
+The ballast container and its identification and security markings must be visually accessible by the Inspectors during driver changes.